martinthomson/dap-dp-ext/draft-ietf-ppm-dap-attribution.md

 that differs somewhat from the way that DAP is architected.
 Several extensions are defined to support this operating mode.

-In DAP, a task is a long-running context that Clients continuously contribute to.
+In core DAP, a task is a long-running context that Clients continuously contribute to.
 Reports are directly uploaded by Clients to the Leader as they are generated.